Key takeaways

 Risk of losing your item if you don’t repay

-Auto title loans let you borrow money using your vehicle’s title as collateral.
+let you borrow money using your vehicle’s title as collateral.
 You hand over the title, and the lender gives you a loan that’s 25% to 50% of the car’s market value.
 The lender typically does not check credit, but you must own your vehicle outright to qualify.

-How to get a car title loan
+How to get a car secured loan using your vehicle title

 The lender may inspect your vehicle and then offer you a loan based on its value.